Armandoleyva/GoogleClone/README.md

 # GoogleClone
 Practical HTML and CSS project
-You can try de prototype in this link https://armandoleyva.github.io/GoogleClone/
+-----You can try the prototype in this link https://armandoleyva.github.io/GoogleClone/